scout24ch/frontend-challenge/README.md

 # Scout24 frontend challenge
-Allong with this zip, you also got
-- an appointment timeframe, when the challenge happens
+Allong with the link to this repository, you got also an appointment timeframe, when the challenge happens.
-- a skype account to connect with, before the challenge

 ## Three steps to pass the challenge
 1. [Preparation](#preparation)